Office HoursBy appointment

 Dana Chinn, director of the USC Annenberg Norman Lear Center Media Impact Project, is a media analytics strategist whose teaching, research and consulting focus on digital analytics for news and nonprofit organizations.
 MIP is a research center that advances the field of media measurement and provides services to help organizations assess the impact of media.
 Its goal is to provide accurate measurement of media impact on individual awareness, knowledge, attitudes and behavior by combining social science research protocols, cultural analysis and information technology expertise.
 The Media Impact Project is funded by the Bill & Melinda Gates Foundation, the Knight Foundation, and the Open Society Foundations.

-Chinn also teaches data journalism and develops interdisciplinary programs such as Open Data LA, a project with the USC Annenberg Center on Communication Leadership and Policy and the USC Sol Price School of Public Policy.
+Chinn also teaches data journalism and develops interdisciplinary programs such as Open Data LA.
 Open Data LA seeks to develop the role of journalism in tracking the status of open data initiatives throughout the greater Los Angeles region to encourage government jurisdictions to establish policies and standards that will lead to more accurate, accessible and usable public data.
 The first report outlined an assessment framework.

 Previously at USC Annenberg she directed the Convergence Core Curriculum, which teaches students to report in print, broadcast and online.
 Her work experience includes management and consulting positions in online planning and operations, strategic planning, marketing and finance at Gannett, the Los Angeles Times and Media Insight Group.
 She has an undergraduate degree in journalism and an MBA from USC.